directdemocracy-vote/doc/voting.md

 ### 2.2 Registrations Check

 At this point, the *deadline* of `R` is reached.
-Each station `S` check that all the citizens who registered with them in `RSas` did not register with another station.
+Each station `S` check that all the citizens who registered with them with a valid `RSas` did not register with another station.
+A valid `RSas` is a `RSas` which is not cancelled by a corresponding `RSba` publication.
 If a citizen `A` registered with another station, e.g., another `RSas` is found with a different `S`, then proceed to **2.3 Ballot Rejection**.
-Once `S` checked all its citizen registrations, it publishes `RSs` to mean it's done with registration checks.
+`S` should check all its citizen registrations this way and reject all wrong ballots (if any).
 This should happen within a short delay after *deadline* as observers will start counting votes quickly.
 It is recommended that `S` clears its database to keep no record linking citizens `A` to ballots `B` for `R` in case of any possible future attack on its database.